Ryan Succop

-Early years
+Early life

 Succop attended Hickory High School in Hickory, North Carolina.
 He was a four-time all-conference and two-time all-state performer, and was named a three-time conference special teams Player of the Year.
 Succop also played soccer, where he was a three-time all-state selection and scored 104 career goals.
 He was rated the fourth-best kicker in the nation and the sixteenth-best prospect in North Carolina by Rivals.com.

 College career

 Succop attended the University of South Carolina.
 He performed kicking, punting, and kickoff duties for the Gamecocks.
 His 251 career points ranks 10th on South Carolina's all-time list.

 In 2005, as a freshman, he was the kickoff specialist and backup placekicker behind Josh Brown.
 He kicked off fifty-nine times for a 62.3 yard average with twenty-nine touchbacks.
 He had two field goal attempts, missing both.

 In 2006, as a sophomore, he was named SEC Special Teams Player of the Week after a game where he was 3-for-3 on field goals against Mississippi State.
 Succop handled the kicking and punting duties for the Gamecocks during his sophomore and senior seasons.
 He scored 85 points in 2006, which led the team and was the third-highest single-season total in school history.
 He also earned second-team All-SEC honors, and was named a semi-finalist for the Lou Groza Award.

 In 2007, as a junior, Succop was named an Associated Press honorable mention All-SEC selection.
 He also earned SEC first-team preseason honors as a placekicker by the media.
 He was a second-team selection by the coaches and earned preseason second-team All-SEC honors as a punter by both the media and coaches.
 He was once again a Lou Groza Award candidate, and he was also named to the Ray Guy Award watch list.
 He went 13-for-17 in field goal attempts, earning SEC Special Teams Player of the Week honors after making all three field goals in a game.
 As a senior, Succop participated in all thirteen games and connected on twenty of thirty field goals which was good enough for fourth in the SEC in percentage but was the most in both attempts and makes.

 In 2008, as a senior, Succop converted all 30 extra point attempts and was 20-of-30 on field goal attempts.